 Thanks for your visit.
-I warmly welcome feedback and commentary from site visitors -- about the books, the web site, or any ideas that they might stir in you.
-My email is at the bottom of the column just to the right.
+I warmly welcome feedback and commentary from site visitors -- about the books, the web site, the weekly reminder (Be Still and Know) or any ideas that they might stir in you.
+My email is at the bottom of the column to your right.

 Sitting in the sun relaxing, I found myself reaching for David's book and finding so much insight into my Self.
 I've gotten into the habit of opening this book every day - randomly - so a new 'wake-up' call is gifted to my consciousness.

 This book isn't about sleeping through life, it's about waking up to it!
 As David shares in his preface there is a difference between simple innocence and terrible innocence.
 The latter is when you know that what you are doing or what is happening is wrong but choose to turn a blind eye regardless.